-The School's major governmental fund is as follows:
+The School's major governmental funds are as follows:

-• General Fund - to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes.
+- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Special Revenue Fund to account for Federal grant programs and food service operations. - Capital Projects Fund to account for all resources for the acquisition of capital assets and related items purchased by the School with capital outlay funds.